contactandyc/another-c-library/12_red_black_tree.md

 Most of the code is in red_black_tree.c

-## Testing the red black tree properties
+## Testing the red-black tree properties

-When an algorithm can be tested through a function, it is often a good idea to write such a functon.
-Functions like the one to follow should be pretty straight-forward given the rules above.
+When an algorithm can be tested through a function, it is often a good idea to write such a function.
+Functions like the one to follow should be pretty straight-forward, given the rules above.

 ```c
 bool test_red_black_rules(stla_pool_t *pool, node_t *root) {